 PHIL 224.001 – Existential Philosophy

-This course examines philosophical attempts to come to terms with issues that are central to our modern human condition, such as: our self-awareness of our finitude (the inevitability of death); the impression that life has no objective meaning; the (for some exciting, for others frightening) sense that there is no room for binding moral principles in a secular world (“if God is dead, then everything is permitted”); and, the sense that the advent of modern science poses a powerful threat to human values and culture.
+This course examines philosophical attempts to come to terms with issues that are central to our modern human condition, such as: our self-awareness that we are finite beings and that death is inevitable for us; the impression that life has no objective meaning; the (for some exciting, for others frightening) sense that there is no room for binding moral principles in a secular world (“if God is dead, then everything is permitted”); and, the powerful threat that modern science poses to human values and culture.

 The main focus of the class will be on main ideas in the writings of Søren Kierkegaard, Friedrich Nietzsche, Jean-Paul Sartre, Simone de Beauvoir, and Albert Camus.
 We will also consider existentialist themes in literature (Dostoievski, Kafka) and film (Ingmar Bergman’s The Seventh Seal).